Get E-Book

 socket.on('close', () => clearInterval(timer));

 The interval keeps a reference to the socket through the callback.
-Missing close cleanup lets JavaScript keep trying to write to a dead socket and retain state that should have disappeared.
-The socket API leaves that ownership with your code.
+Missing close cleanup lets JavaScript keep trying to write to a dead socket and can retain state that should have disappeared.
+The socket API leaves that cleanup with your code.

 socket.on('error', err => {